shailshouryya/yt-videos-list/README.md

 ### For more control
 ---
--*NOTE** that you can also access all the information below in the `python3` interpreter by entering
+**NOTE** that you can also access all the information below in the `python3` interpreter by entering
 <br>`from yt_videos_list import ListGenerator`
 <br>`help(ListGenerator)`